shady48765/CppAssignment/A1/bug-report.md

 What is the take-away message from this bug?

-Every C++ statement ends up with semicolon so must put it. otherwise code may get executed but shows wrong output.
+Every C++ statement ends up with semicolon so must put it.
+Otherwise code may get executed but shows wrong output.